What is Annual Recurring Revenue?

 How can you increase ARR?

-We mentioned earlier that ARR measures how much money is coming in from your existing customers, plus any increased in revenue from new ones, minus any cancellations.
+We mentioned earlier that ARR measures how much money is coming in from your existing customers, plus any increases in revenue from new ones, minus any cancellations.
 That means you have three options when looking for ways to increase it: acquire more customers, decrease churn, and earn more money from your existing customers.

 Acquire more customers

-Getting more subscribers is the most obvious way to increase ARR: a growing customer base will translate to more recurring revenue.
+Getting more subscribers is the most obvious way to increase ARR: a growing customer base will obviously translate to more recurring revenue.
 For most subscription businesses, the best way to do this is to keep customer acquisition costs low to reduce the time it takes to generate positive ROI.

 Find strategies to retain customers